yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data_segments/segments_overview.md

 sidebar_label: User segments overview
 title: User segments overview
 ---

-## Introduction
 A user segment is a grouping of users based on common characteristics.
-You can define conditions to create static segments, which remain fixed over time, and dynamic segments that automatically update based on user data.

-For example, you can create static segments for users interested in a particular product, visitors to your pricing page, or users in a specific department.
-Dynamic segments can be formed based on conditions like users whose age group is between 20-30 or those who have recently made a purchase.

-Segmenting your user base is highly recommended as it allows you to filter and send targeted messages to specific groups.
-For instance, you can create a static segment for trial users and a dynamic segment for users who have made a purchase in the last 30 days.
-This enables you to send personalized onboarding messages to trial users and follow-up messages to recent purchasers.

-By utilizing both static and dynamic segments, you can effectively tailor your communication to different user groups and improve the overall user experience.
+There are two type of segments - Static segment and dynamic segment.
+You can use static and dynamic segments to effectively tailor your communication to different user groups and improve the overall user experience.

+* **Static segments**: These segments are manually created by uploading a specific set of users.
+For instance, you can upload users who have shown interest in a product, visited your pricing page, trial users or belong to a specific department.
+You can [create static segments when uploading users via a CSV file](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data_segments/segment-csv).
+* **Dynamic segments**: These segments are generated based on conditions defined using [user properties](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data_segments/segment-properties) or [events](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data_segments/segments-events).
+For instance, you can create segments with users who purchased in the last 30 days, age is between 20-30 and so on.
+As these are dynamic, the  user count in a segment changes over time.

 Here are some user segmentation examples based on different specializations: